CompOpt4Apps/AthanPumaDemo/README.md

 To run a slurm job a .slurm file must be created blueprinting how to run your code.

-This .slurm file is spearated into two parts, **resource requests** and **job instructions**.
+This .slurm file is separated into two parts, **resource requests** and **job instructions**.

 The first portion of your script tells the system the resources you’d like to reserve.
 This includes the number of **nodes/cores** you need, the **time** it will take to run your job, the **memory** required, your **group's name**, the **partition**, and any special instructions.
 Other optional job specifications may also be set such as a **job name** or requesting **email notifications**.
 Each line with one of these requests will start with **#SBATCH**.
 If you’d like to comment out optional specifications that you don’t want, change these to **### SBATCH**.
 You may also delete them.

 The second section tells the system exactly how to do your work.
 These are all the commands (e.g. loading modules, changing directories, etc) that you would execute **in your current environment** to run your script successfully.
 SLURM, by default, inherits the working environment present at the time of job submission.
 This behavior may be modified with additional SLURM directives.
+[1]

 ![SLURM File](/images/slurm.png)